FILMS - Superheros

 The Phantom 1996, PG)

 Aside from the bad script and the fact that the story doesn't really ever go anywhere, The Phantom wasn't all that bad.
 I thought Billy Zane was perfectly cast, as was Treat Williams.
-It was in essence a tribute to The Phantom series of 1943 starring Tom Tyler, doing all the things they couldn't afford to rather than modernising the story for the kids.
+It was in essence a tribute to The Phantom series of 1943 starring Tom Tyler, doing all the things they couldn't afford to do rather than modernising the character and story for the kids.
 I think they made the right decision.
-It just needed a better story, a bigger budget and a few tweaks here and there and it would have been great.
-I think it's time the Phantom was resurrected, I think Billy Zane would probably still do the role justice too but it's never going to happen.
+It just needed a better story, a slightly bigger budget and a few tweaks here and there and it would have been great.
+I think it's time the Phantom was resurrected, I think Billy Zane would probably still do the role justice too but I doubt it will ever happen.
+Although these days you just never know...

 The Phantom 1943, Unrated)